Second Taiwan Strait Crisis: Aftermath

 "On 25 October [the Chinese Communists] ... declared that they would not fire on even-numbered days ... if there were no American escort."
 This allowed Taiwan to resupply their military units on those islands on those days.
 Afterwards, both sides continued to bombard each other with shells containing propaganda leaflets on alternate days of the week.
 This strange informal arrangement continued until the normalization of diplomatic relations between the United States and the Communist People's Republic of China in 1979.
 The timed shelling created little damage and casualties; it was mainly aimed at military compounds and artillery pieces.
 Sometimes during tense diplomatic moments PRC forces would revert to August/September 1958 levels of bombardment, temporarily breaking the normally scheduled non-lethal propaganda artillery shelling.
 One of these occasions happened in June 1960, when President Eisenhower visited Taipei.
 During Eisenhower's visit PRC forces fired over 100,000 artillery rounds onto Kinmen within a few days, killing 7 ROC soldiers and wounding 59, while 6 civilians perished and 15 were injured.
 ROC soldiers withheld their fire until after Eisenhower left Taipei.
 After his visit they retaliated by firing thousands of artillery rounds of their own onto mainland China from Kinmen.
 The PRC bombardment damaged 200 homes, five schools and a hospital on Kinmen, showing that during the 20-year period of mostly propaganda leaflets being fired by both sides it was still a very dangerous combat zone until 1979.

 The crisis subsided and returned to status quo ante bellum on 2 December when the U.S. Navy secretly and quietly removed their extra warships from the Taiwan Strait and the ROC Navy resumed unilateral combat and escort duties.
 The defense of Quemoy and Matsu was a major topic of the 1960 United States presidential debates between Richard Nixon and John F. Kennedy.

 On 23 August 2019, the sixty-first anniversary of the beginning of the Second Taiwan Strait Crisis, President Tsai Ing-wen visited the Taiwushan martyrs' shrine (太武山忠烈祠) where she placed flowers and offered incense.

 During the crisis, American leadership risked the alienation of the American public, relations with key allies such as France and Japan, and even nuclear war.
 Secretary of State John Foster Dulles argued that while the status quo result was a victory, the American government could not permit such a situation to arise again.

-Other than the Third Taiwan Strait Crisis from 1995 to 1996 there has been no crisis involving the United States since 1958 in the Taiwan Strait.
+USAF Units deployed

+On 28 August 1958, The U.S. Air Force launched the Composite Air Strike Force (CASF), code named X-Ray Tango.